-- Reorient or relocate the receiving antenna - Increase the separation between the equipment or devices - Connect the equipment to an outlet other than the receiver's - Consult a dealer or an experienced radio/TV technician for assistance - FCC Radiation Exposure Statement
+- · Reorient or relocate the receiving antenna - Increase the separation between the equipment or devices - Connect the equipment to an outlet other than the receiver's - Consult a dealer or an experienced radio/TV technician for assistance

+Caution: Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.

+FCC Radiation Exposure Statement

 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 20cm between the radiator and your body.

-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+The antenna(s) used for this transmitter must be installed to provide a separation distance of at least 20 cm from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter.

 Safety Notices